 - Thrive remarkably in familiar, controlled environments

 - Fall ill often due to chronic stress or immune dysfunction

 - Have a hard time accepting criticism

 - Believe you feel emotions stronger than others do

 - Process caffeine differently (experience the effects faster/more intensely) than others

 Still not sure?
-To find out whether you or your child are an HSP or introvert, contact me or my assistant to schedule your free 15-minute consultation.
+To find out whether you or your child are an HSP or introvert, contact me or my assistant to schedule your 15-minute consultation.